Rebecca ’Toyin Doherty `24 reflects on her experience learning abroad in South Africa with Rutgers

 Rebecca ’Toyin Doherty

-Rebecca ’Toyin Doherty `24 served as a volunteer in the Hon Judith H. Wizmur Bankruptcy Pro Bono Project at the Camden campus and is a Clinical Law Student/Intellectual Property Liaison in the Community & Transactional Lawyering Clinic at the Newark campus.
-She is also a member of the Association of Black Law Students; Rutgers Intellectual Property Law Association; and the Entertainment, Arts, and Sports Law Society.
+Rebecca Oluwatoyin Doherty `24 served as a volunteer in the Hon Judith H. Wizmur Bankruptcy Pro Bono Project at the Camden campus and was a Clinical Law Student/Intellectual Property Liaison in the Community & Transactional Lawyering Clinic at the Newark campus.
+She was also a member of the Association of Black Law Students; Rutgers Intellectual Property Law Association; and the Entertainment, Arts, and Sports Law Society.
 Rebecca participated in Rutgers Law School’s Cuban Legal Field Study and the Business School’s South Africa Learning Abroad Course.
-She is also a recipient of the Chancellor's Student Research Grant to study Black migration in Brazil and Japan.
+She is a recipient of the Chancellor's Student Research Grant to study Black migration and small businesses in Brazil and Japan.
 In the community, she is the founder of ALVAINA Foundation and Vous Parlez Consulting & Communications LLC.
 Rebecca enjoys conceptualizing human-centered software technology products that solve societal problems using ethical AI, making documentaries on the Black experience, traveling, the arts, and nature.
+Rebecca will begin her journey in the legal profession at the Silicon Valley law firm of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP.